Kron4ek/Conty/README.md

 ## Benefits

-* Single executable - download and run, nothing else it required
+* Single executable - download and run, nothing else it required.
 * Compressed into squashfs, so it takes much less disk space than unpacked containers.
-* Contains many libraries so it can run almost everything.
-And you don't need to install anything on your host system.
+* Contains many libraries and packages so it can run almost everything.
+And you don't need to install anything on your main (host) system.
 You can even run 32-bit applications on pure 64-bit systems.
 * Based on Arch Linux, so it contains latest software, including latest videodrivers.